 Change is coming.
 Portugal’s Vicoustic will soon remake my lounge/listening.
 The software modelling and installation proposal are already in my inbox.
 Panel installation is slated for September/October.
 By the time Autumn leaves have begun falling, my listening room will be acoustically treated and its appearance significantly altered.

-UPDATE 23rd Sept 2019: the Vicoustic project has been cancelled.
+UPDATE 23rd Sept 2019: the Vicoustic project has been put on hold.

 What can be done if such visually-intrusive wall and ceiling panels are not an option?